EclecticGriffin/notsciibot/README.md

 environment, albeit, on that is solely concerned with expected reward.
 While the policy is a model of the environment concerned with probability distributions based on the input observation.
-Since, both learn from the same rollout data, they can be considered tandem models.
+Since, both learn from the same rollout data, they are both models of the same space.

-This means that when we encounter an error in the critic, it means our model of the environment is off and that we should modify the policy based on the error.
-Suppose that the critic has a positive error, meaning that the critic underestimated the value of a given state.
+When we encounter an error in the critic, it means our model of the environment is off and that we should modify the policy based on the error.
+Suppose that the critic has a positive error.
+This means that the critic underestimated the value of a given state.
 Under these circumstances we would want the agent to make the associated action more probable.
 Similarly, when the critic overestimates the value of a state---producing a negative